yringler/jewish-wisdom/maamer/purim_21.md

 (This is also the difference between the capital and the other cities.
 In the other cities, the Jews fought on the 13th of Adar and rested on the 14th, and in the capital they rested on the 15th.
-The day of Purim was set in each according to the day of rest.)
+The day of Purim for all time was set in each according to the day of rest.)